shahadathhs/nodejs-guide/undestanding-buffers/prerequisites/UnderstandingNumberSystems.md

----

-# Understanding Number Systems: Hexadecimal, Decimal, and Binary
+# Understanding Number Systems: Hexadecimal, Decimal, Binary, and Octal

 Number systems are methods of representing numerical values.
 The most common systems used in computing and mathematics are:

 - **Decimal (Base-10):** Uses ten digits (0–9).
 This is the standard system used in everyday life.
 - **Binary (Base-2):** Uses two digits (0 and 1).
 This system is the foundation of digital computing.
 - **Hexadecimal (Base-16):** Uses sixteen symbols (0–9 and A–F).
 This system is compact and is widely used in computing to represent binary data in a more human-friendly form.
+- **Octal (Base-8):** Uses eight digits (0–7).
+This system is sometimes used in computing as a more concise representation of binary numbers.

 ---